lcallarec/blog.io/_posts/2017-03-22-write-own-usb-client.md

 Bingo !

-* The packet sent is eight 8-bits data long
+* The packet sent is eight bytes data long
 * There's one `ff` after two `00`.
 My guesses : the first `00` stand for *Red* channel (`0x00`), the second for the Green channel (`0x00`), and the last one for the Blue channel (`0xff`).
 It seems too obvious.
 * Simple test : what happens if I set the color to yellow ?
-If I'm guessing right, Luxafor should sniff these hexadecimal values like :
+If I'm guessing right, Luxafor should sniff hexadecimal values like :

 {% highlight R %}
 01 ff fa fa 00 00 00 00